iamsuryasonar/webdev-notes/React.md

 So, to solve this issue, we have useCallback that caches the function when dependencies are same as before.

+### Why `const` is used before `useState` in React?

+In JavaScript, `const` is used to declare variables that cannot be reassigned to a different value.
+When declaring state variables using `useState` hook in React, `const` is used because the state variable itself (e.g., `isOpen` in the example) will not be reassigned.
+Instead, the `useState` hook returns an array with two elements: the current state value and a function to update that value.

+Here's a breakdown:

+- `const [isOpen, setIsOpen] = useState(false);`

+In this line of code:
+- `isOpen` is a constant variable holding the current state value.
+- `setIsOpen` is a function provided by the `useState` hook to update the state value.

+Although the value of `isOpen` can change when the state is updated using `setIsOpen`, the variable `isOpen` itself is not reassigned.
+It always points to the current state value.
+Therefore, it is declared using `const`.

+Using `const` for state variables is a common practice in React to prevent accidental reassignment and to ensure that state variables are updated using the appropriate setter functions provided by React.

+---

+### How `setIsOpen` function updates `isOpen` on state change?

+When you call `setIsOpen(newValue)`, React schedules a re-render of the component with the new state value (`newValue`) for `isOpen`.
+This re-rendering updates the value of `isOpen` to the new value (`newValue`).

+So, while `isOpen` itself is declared using `const` and cannot be reassigned directly, React handles the updating of its value internally when you call the setter function (`setIsOpen`).
+This is why `const` is used for declaring state variables even though their values change over time due to state updates triggered by setter functions provided by React.

 ### Q. Higher-order component?

 -> A higher-order component is a function that takes a component and returns a new component.